HMS Malabar (1818)

-HMS Malabar was a 74-gun third-rate ship of the line of the Royal Navy, launched on 28 December 1818 at Bombay Dockyard.
+HMS Malabar was a 74-gun third-rate Repulse-class ship of the line of the Royal Navy, built by the Parsi shipbuilder Jamsetjee Bomanjee Wadia and launched on 29 December 1818 on the Upper Duncan Dock at Bombay Dockyard.

+Malabar had a length on gun deck of 174 feet and 3.75 inches; a breadth of 143 feet 5 inches, extreme 47 feet 5 inches, depth of hold 19 foot 11 inches and a burthen of 1,715 tons.
+The builder was Jamsetjee Bomanjee Wadia and the design was by G. Seaton, architect in Bombay Presidency.
 Sir W. Montagu was appointed captain on 25 July 1834, fitting for the Mediterranean, where, and off Lisbon, he continued until ordered home at the close of 1837 for the purpose of being paid off.

 On 19 October 1838, Malabar ran aground off Prince Edward Island in British North America and was damaged.
 Two of her crew were lost.
-She was refloated on 20 October 1838 and towed into Three Rivers in Lower Canada.
+She was refloated on 20 October 1838 and towed into Three Rivers (Trois-Rivières) in Lower Canada.